24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Is Portugal worth visiting?

-Located on the Iberian Peninsula, bordering Spain, Portugal makes it to the list of best all-round destinations for us (and this is after multiple Europe trips over the years!).
-If you love history and culture, hands down Portugal cities are the place to be.
-Each destination opens up a page from history, particularly maritime history from the 1500’s – 1800’s.
+If you love history and culture, Portugal’s cities are hands down the place to be.
+Each destination opens up a page from history, particularly maritime history from the 1500s to the 1800s.

 Map of Portugal: Best Cities in Portugal to Visit

-Lisbon | Largest and the capital city of Portugal
+1. Lisbon | Largest and the capital city of Portugal

-Check out Praça do Comércio and Arco da Rua Augusta, and soak in the views of the River Tagus, before making your way to Santa Justa Lift.
+Check out Praça do Comércio and Arco da Rua Augusta, and soak in the views of the River Tagus before making your way to Santa Justa Lift.

-Chiado is very touristy, and if you wish to listen to fado, head over to ‘Fado in Chiado’ for an evening of live music.
+Chiado is very touristy, and if you wish to listen to Fado, head over to ‘Fado in Chiado’ for an evening of live music.

-Lisbon city centre is also home to many squares and transportation from here to different municipalities is very easy.
 Connect from Lisbon to Belem, Sintra, or other modern neighborhoods such as the Parque das Nações, which is home to the longest bridge in Europe – Vasco da Gama Bridge, and the Lisbon Oceanarium.

 READ: How to spend 3 days in Lisbon itinerary | Where to stay in Lisbon | Airbnbs in Lisbon | Best Lisbon Photo Spots

-Sintra | Pena Palace: Sete Maravilhas de Portugal
+2. Sintra | Pena Palace: Sete Maravilhas de Portugal

 Located about 29 km (18 miles) from Lisbon is Sintra.
 Known for the iconic Pena Palace and the Moorish Castle, Sintra makes for an easy day trip from Lisbon city centre.